parvezamu/MHUnet/README.md

-Many thanks to the host of BraTS datasets.
+Many thanks to the host of the BraTS and ISLES datasets.